Lifesaving South Africa

 Lifesaving South Africa (LSA) is a South African organisation that promotes water safety and provides surf rescue services.
 LSA is a founding member organisation of the International Life Saving Federation, and a member of Royal Life Saving Society.
-It is recognised by SRSA and SASCOC.
+It is recognised by DSAC and SASCOC.

 Lifesaving South Africa organises national competitions such as the South African Lifesaving Surf National Championships, that involves various lifesaving events, including sea, board and beach competitions.
 LSA also sends representative teams to compete in international competitions.